Current JPAS Status: GREEN

 "'Vetting' is the process by which covered individuals undergo

-investigation, evaluation, and adjudication of whether they are, and remain over
+investigation, evaluation, and adjudication of whether they are, and remain

-a nonappropriated fund employee or a contractor,
+to serve as a nonappropriated fund employee or a

-determining need (appropriate position designation), validating need
+including determining need (appropriate position designation), validating

-information via standard forms, investigative activity, adjudication,
+background information via standard forms, investigative activity,

 standards for the position for which they were favorably adjudicated."